 When it is suspected that goods are being dumped in the European Union (EU) at an unfairly low price, an investigation can be started.
-This page explains the investigation process and how customs officers deal with goods that may have been diverted to avoid duty.

 Once the European Community (EC) decides to investigate, an investigation typically lasts a maximum of 15 months.
 The EC can impose provisional duties up to a maximum time of nine months after the investigation has commenced if this is justified.
 A final decision is made in terms of whether to make the measures definitive within a further six months.
 If the investigations show that dumping is not occurring, no additional duties are imposed.
 Any provisional duties that have already been paid are refunded.